RMerl/asuswrt-merlin/README-merlin.txt

 Here is a list of features that Asuswrt-merlin brings over the original firmware:

 - Based on the source code of release 3.0.0.3.178
+- Various bugfixes (like the crash on VPN/NAT Loopback access of LAN devices)
 - WakeOnLan web interface (with user-entered preset targets)
 - Persistent JFFS partition
 - User scripts that run on specific events